tanyacshetty/Suicide-Rates-Data-Visualisation/README.md

   * Overall Trend: Displays the global trend of suicides per 100K population from 1985 to 2016.
   * By Age: Shows suicide rates by different age groups over time.
-  * By Gender: Visualizes suicide rates by gender across years.
+  * By Gender: Visualises suicide rates by gender across years.
   * Suicides by Continent and Gender: Displays suicide rates for different continents, broken down by gender.
   * Suicides by Continent and Age: Shows suicide rates by continent, segmented by age group.
   * Global Suicide Rate: Displays a key value for the overall suicide rate globally.